BIG-RAT/jamfcpr/README.md

 ![alt text](./images/jamfcpr.png "jamfcpr")

+By default the application will submit basic hardware, OS, and jamfCPR application usage to [TelemetryDeck](https://telemetrydeck.com).
+The data is sent anamously and used to aid in the development of the application.
+To opt out of data the sending of data click 'Opt out of analytics' at the bottom of the 'About jamfCPR' window.

 Copy packages from a directory (local/mounted share/drive), custom S3 bucket, or from one JCDS to another JCDS/S3 bucket/directory/share with the Jamf CPR app.
 Shares can include local distribution points.
 The application is scriptable.

 For detailed useage instructions see the [Wiki](https://github.com/BIG-RAT/jamfcpr/wiki)